Jordan-Carlen-1997/Tensorflow_Models/README.md

 A set of models created from Google's library for deep learning and artificial intelligence.

 ### 1. Boston Housing Prices
-Linear Regression for the Skikit Learn Housing Prices package.
+Linear Regression for the Scikit Learn Housing Prices package.

 ### 2. Linear Classification for Diabetes
 An analysis and classification of the pima-indians-diabetes-database.